Why I Chose Watercolour

 We made all sorts of abstract shapes, then turned them into fun critters with markers.
 It was the perfect “process” art - making art for the purpose of making it, not for the product (side note: something I’m not very good at now that I’m older and trying to make a viable business out of my art!
 More on that later).

 I’ve had a little bit of “formal” training in watercolours through an after school art program as well as three years of high school art class.
-I have explored books and online trainings and am certain no more education is needed - only practice (something I need to remind myself often).
-Art is a combination of heart and time - talent only comes after lots of practice.
-Everyone is creative, but sometimes it takes a while to turn off your inner critic (that voice in your head that tells you you aren’t creative or talented - read the Artists Way for a great resource in tapping into your creative self).
+I am certain education is not needed to get started - only practice.
+Art is a combination of heart and time - talent comes after lots of practice.
+Everyone is creative, but sometimes it takes a while to turn off your inner critic, that voice in your head that tells you you aren’t creative or talented (read the Artists Way for a great resource in tapping into your creative self).

 All of that said, I have been practicing watercolour for many years and am happy to share what I’ve learned on how to get started.
-I’m at home with two young children and watercolour is perfect for this stage of life (any stage of life really).
+I’m at home with two young children and watercolour is perfect during a busy phase of life.
 Here’s why:

-it’s affordabe: your first paper, brushes, and paints can be purchased for a few dollars each at any art store or online
+it’s affordable: your first paper, brushes, and paints can be purchased for a few dollars each at any art store or online

-it’s easy to set up and put away: unlike other mediums (like oil painting or working with clay, that require days to dry and more work to tidy up), watercolour only takes a few minutes to dry and everything can be cleaned with water
+it’s easy to set up and put away: unlike other mediums (like oil painting or working with clay, that require days to dry and special materials to clearn up), watercolour only takes a few minutes to dry and everything can be cleaned with water

-it’s fun to play with and allows you to let go of control: you get to play with the water and the colours to see what comes out.
+it’s fun to play with and allows you to let go of control: you add water and paint to see what comes out.
 The more you let go, the more interesting your finished product!

-it’s versatile: you can do it anywhere (you could have have a mini set for taking on the road and/or a bigger set for at home) and it allows you to make all kinds of art (from precise botanical representations all the way to abstract art)
+it’s versatile: you can do it anywhere (you could have have a mini set for taking on the road or a bigger set for home) and it allows you to make all kinds of images, from precise botanical representations all the way to abstract art

 Firefly Jar: a quick painting with my supplies and reference photos (from a gardening book on the left and a cookbook on the right).
 I made this as a fun creativity exercise during my daughter’s nap.
 Watercolour can be a great creative outlet that can fit into any pocket of your day!